Moderate averaged deviations for a multi-scale system with jumps and memory: Preliminaries and statement of the main theorem

 \subsection{Examples}

 \paragraph*{Strongly tempered exponentially light L\'{e}vy measures.} Hypothesis \ref{condition: the measure} covers a wide class of L\'{e}vy measures and we point out the following special benchmark cases. \begin{enumerate} \item Our setting covers the simplest case of finite intensity super-exponentially light jump measures given by $\nu(dz)= e^{-\alpha |z|^2}$ for some $\alpha>1$.
-For every $\varepsilon>0$ the corresponding stochastic process $L^\varepsilon_t := \int_0^t \int_\XX z \tilde N^{\frac{1}{\varepsilon}}(ds,dz)$, $t \geq 0$ is a compensated compound Poisson process. \item More generally Hypothesis \ref{condition: the measure} covers a class of L\'{e}vy measures that mimics the class of strongly tempered exponentially light measures introduced in \cite{Ros07}, however, with a Gaussian damping in order to satisfy (\ref{eq: integrability condition measure}).
+For every $\varepsilon>0$ the corresponding stochastic process $L^\varepsilon_t := \int_0^t \int_\XX z \tilde N^{\frac{1}{\varepsilon}}(ds,dz)$, $t \geq 0$ is a compensated compound Poisson process. \item More generally Hypothesis \ref{condition: the measure} covers a class of L\'{e}vy measures that mimics the class of strongly tempered exponentially light measures introduced by Rosi\'{n}ski in \cite{Ros07}, however, with a Gaussian damping in order to satisfy (\ref{eq: integrability condition measure}).
 For the polar coordinate $r=|z|$ and any $A \in \bB(\XX)$ we define

 for some measure $R \in \MM$ such that $\int_{\RR^d \backslash \{0\}} |z|^{\alpha'} R(dz)< \infty$.
-We point out that, for every $\varepsilon>0$, the corresponding L\'{e}vy process $(L^\varepsilon_t)_{t \geq 0}$ differs from the compound Poisson process of the paragraph before not only from the fact that the corresponding jump measure has infinite total mass but also from the fact that although a compound Poisson process with positive jumps has almost surely nondecreasing paths, it does not have paths that are almost surely strictly increasing. \end{enumerate}
+We point out that, for every $\varepsilon>0$, the corresponding L\'{e}vy process $(L^\varepsilon_t)_{t \geq 0}$ differs from the compound Poisson process of the paragraph before not only from the fact that the corresponding jump measure has infinite total mass but also from the fact that although a compound Poisson process with positive jumps has almost surely nondecreasing paths, it does not have paths that are almost surely strictly increasing.
+Such measures and its corresponding processes were introduced in \cite{OliveiraHogele} for the study of dynamical features of stochastic equations perturbed by jump accelerated noises obeying the large deviations regime. \end{enumerate} \paragraph*{Invariant measures for the Markov semigroup associated to the fast variable.} \begin{enumerate} \item For every $\varepsilon>0$ and $t \in [0,T]$ let us consider the multiscale system